MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 tags: [ROMI, MMM, MTA]
 ---

-Prompt me for an elevator pitch on Marketing and the following themes will most probably spring to my mind:
+Prompt me for an elevator pitch on Marketing and an osmosis of customer centric topics will most probably spring to my mind:
 * Know your customer
 * Personalize with intelligence
 * Engage across the customer journey
 * Grow and deepen relationships

-I'll confess it's a pretty customer centric list.
-It feels gratifying to solve customer problems.
-On the other hand, achieving such outcomes in a way that also drives business value tends to consume more of my mental energy.
+It sure feels gratifying to solve customer problems.
+What consumes more of my mental energy is achieving such outcomes in a way that also drives business value.
 Perhaps it's just me.
 However, many marketers - even those that pride themselves as great storytellers - notoriously struggle with accurately demonstrating the benefits of marketing to other business units.

 It's high time we sharpen our focus on business goals.